Brazilians can save 80% when bringing wine from Argentina in their luggage

 The Belo family came by car to Buenos Aires to visit the audiovisual producer Fernanda Belo, 37, who is living in the city.
 Visiting the wine shops was a must.
 And the Belo clan will return to the country with a full trunk, according to João Marcos, 67 years old: “We have a car and are authorized to take up to three boxes.
 We will take one box per family.”

 According to the patriarch, it is worth bringing wine in your luggage.
-“It is paying off not only to buy wines, but in general.
-Food is also very cheap.
+“It’s been very worthwhile not only to buy wines, but in general.
+The food is also very cheap.
 Argentina as a whole is still very cheap for us.
-Whenever I come here, people who like wine ask for something… So, we take a souvenir – and nothing better than wine”.
+Whenever I come here, people who like wine ask for something … So, we take a souvenir — and nothing better than wine”.

-The Gonçalves family also took the opportunity to stop by a wine store before returning to Brazil.

 A great wine consumer, engineer Sílvio Barros, 69, is taking the opportunity to take home labels that are expensive in Brazil, such as Catena Zapata, Marcelo Pelegrini, Salentein, Vale del Uco and El Enemigo.
 Considering all the discounts, he says that the savings in relation to the prices practiced in Brazil can easily exceed 50%.

-“It is worth it.
-First, there is the issue of price, in relation to Brazil.
-Then, here in Argentina, paying in ‘cash’ (cash), you get even more 10% off.
-At the duty-free shop, there is also a 14% tax refund.
-So, adding up all this, you can pay about 70% cheaper”, says the engineer from São Paulo.
+“It’s worth it.
+First, there’s the price issue, in relation to Brazil.
+Then, here in Argentina, paying in ‘cash’ (cash), you get an even more 10% discount. % in tax returns.
+So, adding all this together, you can pay about 70% cheaper”, says the engineer from São Paulo.

-There’s still one last option, if the bottles don’t fit in your suitcase: it’s the Ezeiza Airport duty-free shop.
-The secret is to spend the last pesos of the trip, since the stores accept the local currency in the conversion of the official peso – well below the value practiced on the streets, which in practice favors the tourist.
+There’s still one last option, if the bottles don’t fit in your suitcase: it’s the duty-free shop at Ezeiza Airport.
+The secret is to spend the last pesos of the trip, since the stores accept the local currency in the conversion of the official peso – much lower than the value practiced on the streets, which in practice favors the tourist.

 There, wines like the Rutini Cabernet Malbec 2020 cost the equivalent of R$50.
 El Enemigo costs R$90 and Angelica Zapata, R$100.
 The advantage, of course, is that tourists do not run the risk of getting dirty. your luggage in case the bottle breaks, as it is possible to take your purchases on the plane as hand luggage.